nabbi/KLC/README.md

 # KLC
-[Kismet](https://github.com/kismetwireless/kismet) Log Combiner for 802.11 Wi-Fi wardriving This combines and consolidates [KLV](http://www.mindflip.org/klv/) outputs from multiple collections into one report
+An alternative [Kismet](https://github.com/kismetwireless/kismet) Log Consolidator for 802.11 Wi-Fi wardriving This combines and consolidates [KLV](http://www.mindflip.org/klv/) outputs from multiple collections into one report

 # References